Plan released for $440M in Idaho education rescue money

 "Addressing 'unfinished learning' is a top priority of the board," Keckler said.

-State officials said last fall’s early reading assessment showed a 5% drop from the previous year in K-3 students reading at grade level.
-Students from low-incoming families fell further behind than their peers.
+State officials said last fall's early reading assessment showed a 5 percent drop from the previous year in K-3 students reading at grade level.
+Students from low-income families fell further behind than their peers.

-“Similar patterns were seen among many, but not all, traditionally underserved groups, highlighting the need for targeted support,” the draft plan said.

 Some school districts halted in-person instruction as coronavirus infections and deaths rose in the state in spring 2020, and some used a hybrid model.
 The 2020-2021 school year began with similar precautions, but districts have been aiming to return to normal now that there's a vaccine against COVID-19.